Help to Buy (Scotland)

 The Help to Buy (Scotland) scheme means people can purchase a new-build home without the need for a large deposit.

-How to apply for the Help to Buy (Scotland): affordable new build scheme is on the mygov.scot site.
+Details of how to apply for the Help to Buy (Scotland): affordable new build scheme are on the mygov.scot site.

 Guidance for homebuying professionals

 We have produced documentation and guidance for professionals using the Help to Buy (Scotland) scheme:

 - guidance for independent financial advisers and lenders

 - guidance for administering agents on managing and assessing applications